the-cryptozoologist/gee-thanks/README.md

 ## Description

   This project includes two GEE scripts:
-  - FAI tracker
+  - FAI Tracker
-  - Wildfire tracker
+  - Wildfire Tracker

   The FAI tracker was written to monitor the 2021 mucilage event in the Sea of Marmara (sample timeframe: June 2021).
   The wildfire tracker was written to monitor the 2021 wildfires in southern Turkey (sample timeframe: August 2021).